koushikcodes2021/timer/README.md

 # timer
-A timer app created using Flutter with subtle-neumorphic design elements
+A timer app created using Flutter with subtle-neuromorphic design elements
 ## App Link
 http://shorturl.at/fvDU6